Just imagine being able to write a 2000-word perfect blog in 2 hours.

 - Develop a relationship funnel

 In expanding your outlines, what you’re basically doing is taking each of the subheadings and explaining them.
+This will also play into the meta tag when you sit down to publish your great blog piece.

 Tell the reader how to “reach the right audience” – what methods to use and how to do it.
 Since you’ll be writing a 2000-word article, it’s even better to capture screenshots that will show the user the exact process.